chgenrique/php_rest_api/readme.rst

 This project is an example of create API using PHP and MySQL.

-Funcionalities:
+Features:
 - Form to manage Staff Members (add an delete)
 - Form to manage Company Departments (add an delete)

 Server API
 - Database (MySQL)
-- API to communicate with the database to manage Departments (Add department, delete, get departments and update)
+- API to communicate with the database to manage Departments (Add department, delete, get departments, and update)
 - Loading initial data calling the API method GET

 *******************